airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 #### Installation

-If you are developing on pipelines, we recommend installing airbyte-ci in editable mode:
+If you are developing on pipelines, we recommend installing airbyte-ci with poetry:

 ```bash
 cd airbyte-ci/connectors/pipelines/